Our Low-Residency Model

 YEAR ONE:

 ENGL 504: Residency One.
-Gather with program faculty and participants on the PLU campus in early August for the 10-day residency.
+Gather with program faculty and participants on the PLU campus in July for the 10-day residency.
 Substantial reading and preparation will be required in the two months prior to the residency.
 During the residency, each participant will be paired with a faculty mentor for the following mentorship year.

 ENGL 511: First Year Mentorship.
 The participant is expected to submit 7 mailings to the mentor during the year.
 There will be a strong emphasis on critical reading and writing.